jayaprabhakar/fizzbee/docs/language_design_for_review.md

     blobs.add(b)
     count = count + 1
 ```

-In this case, if blobs are updated, count will also be updated.
+In this model, if the update to blobs is successful,
+the count will also be updated atomically.

-Then parallel.
+### Parallel

+If the scenario requires parallel execution, where blobs and count can be
+updated simultaneously, the block can be labeled as parallel in our new language.
+Here's the equivalent Fizz representation:

 ```
 add(b):
   parallel:
     blobs.add(b)
     count = count + 1
 ```

-In this case, there is a chance count updated successfully,
-but updating blobs failed since these steps all happened in parallel.
+In this setup, there is a chance that the count is updated successfully, but updating blobs fails since these steps
+occur in parallel.

-TLA+ equivalent of it is,
+For comparison, the TLA+ equivalent of this parallel scenario is:

 ```
 Add(b) ==
   \/ /\ blobs' = blobs \union {b}